GUIDES Classes And Inheritance

 5.4.
 Instance Properties

-Instance properties are non-function type values that are assigned on the prototype
+Instance properties are non-function type values that are assigned on the prototype object of a class.

 When a subclass is created, all instance properties of the superclass are inherited by the subclass through a clone-copy operation.
 Once a subclass is created, changing the inherited instance properties on the superclass has no effect on the subclass.